-Think back to December 31 of last year.
+Think back to last year.
 What was happening in your life?
-What were the things consuming your mind?
-What were you worried about?
+What things consumed your mind?
+Did you worry a lot?

 Now, fast forward to the present.

 Of all the things you spent time and energy worrying about, how many of them actually happened?
-So often, people spend time worrying about the future and what may happen.
-Honestly, no one can predict or control the future, and much of what people worry about never actually happens.
-Yet precious time is spent wondering about the “what ifs” of life.
+So often, we spend time worrying about the future and what may happen.
+Honestly, no one can predict or control the future, and much of what we worry about never actually happens.
+Yet we spend precious time wondering about the “what ifs” of life.

-When so much focus is placed on the future, people forget how to be content in the present and allow themselves to see each day as a gift.
-People who have learned to be content have discovered how to:
+When we place so much emphasis on the future, we often forget how to be content in the present or allow ourselves to see each day as a gift.
+People who focus on contentment have discovered how to:

 Socrates once said, “He who is not contented with what he has, would not be contented with what he would like to have.”

-Most people grow personally through their good and bad experiences.
-Reflect upon the circumstances of the past year.
-Time spent fretting over things which we have no control may have been lost, but a new year is almost upon us.
+Since we usually grow personally through our good and bad experiences, try reflecting on the circumstances of the past year.
+Although the time we spent fretting over uncontrollable things is gone, a new year is dawning.

-According to Abraham Lincoln, “Most people are about as happy as they make up their minds to be.”
+Remember the words of Abraham Lincoln: “Most people are about as happy as they make up their minds to be.”
 Don’t fret over what could happen.
 Live each moment to the fullest and make this your best year yet.